We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Pros: dual-sided pedals, heart rate monitor, silent ride

-- Cons: short labor warranty, crank axle clicks, complaints of pedals installed backward
+- Cons: short labor warranty, possible clicking sound from crank axle, complaints of pedals installed backward

-If you enjoy indoor cycling classes, you just might love the Schwinn IC4 indoor cycling bike.
+If you enjoy indoor cycling classes, you may want to consider the Schwinn IC4 indoor cycling bike.

 Plus, its dual-sided pedals allow you to use either SPD clips or your regular athletic shoes.